Campbell Newman: 2015 election

 On 5 January 2015, media organisations reported that Newman intended to announce the election date the next day.
 On 6 January, Newman confirmed on Twitter that he had visited acting governor Tim Carmody and writs had been issued for an election on 31 January.
-During the election campaign there was speculation that Newman, sitting on a two-party margin of 5.7 points in his seat of Ashgrove, was at risk of being rolled in his own seat, drawing into question his ability to remain as Premier even if the LNP won another term.
+During the election campaign there was speculation that Newman, sitting on a two-party margin of 5.7 points in his seat of Ashgrove, was at risk of losing his own seat, drawing into question his ability to remain as Premier even if the LNP won another term.

 At the election Newman lost Ashgrove to his Labor predecessor, Kate Jones, on a swing of nearly 10 points.
 With his defeat in Ashgrove beyond doubt even though counting had not been finalised, Newman announced his retirement from politics on election night.
 He immediately resigned as both premier and LNP leader, though he remained as caretaker premier for nearly two weeks while the overall result was in doubt.
 Newman was the second sitting Queensland premier to lose his own seat, the first being Digby Denham.
 Ultimately, in a shock result, Labor came up just one seat short of the 36-seat swing it needed to win back government in its own right, and was able to form a minority government with the support of independent Peter Wellington.

 Newman's defeat triggered an unsuccessful party room challenge to then Northern Territory Chief Minister Adam Giles, whose leadership style was reported to be similar to Newman's.

-Having entered Parliament at the same time he became Premier and then losing his seat at the same time he lost the premiership meant that Newman is only person to serve the entirety of his time in the Queensland Parliament as Premier.
+Newman is the only person to have served the entirety of his time in the Queensland Parliament as Premier.

-Move to federal politics
+Attempted move to federal politics

 A week after his 2015 state election defeat it was revealed that Newman, while still caretaker premier, was approached to stand for Liberal preselection for the federal seat of Indi in Victoria.
 It was reported that Newman's army background may possibly sit well with the 10 per cent of Australia's army that is stationed in the electorate.
 However, Newman declined to run for the Indi preselection.